-- Special conditions may apply to entry to Music; students should enquire from the department. - 2 Students wishing to proceed to second year in Statistics must also have passed First Arts Mathematical Studies or Mathematics.
-The combination Statistics and Psychology is only permitted in first year if Mathematical Studies or Mathematics is taken as the third subject. - 3 Students of Early Irish who wish to take Latin will be facilitated by the Classics Department. - 4 Logic will not be available as a First Arts subject in the 2000/2001 session. - 5 Celtic Civilization is available as a First Arts subject only. - Mathematical Physics may not be taken with any subject from Section B of the list except Statistics.
-Students wishing to proceed to the second year Honours course in Mathematical Physics must also have passed First Arts (Honours) Mathematics. - Students entering through DN012 should note that Psychology may only be taken beyond First Arts as a Single Honours subject (Mode I: 35 places).
+- Special conditions may apply to entry to Music; students should enquire from the department. - Students wishing to proceed to second year in Mathematical Physics Studies and Statistics must also have passed First Arts Mathematical Studies or Mathematics.
+The combination Statistics and Psychology is only permitted in first year if Mathematical Studies or Mathematics is taken as the third subject. - 3.
+Students of Early Irish who wish to take Latin will be facilitated by the Classics Department. - 4.
+Logic will not be available as a First Arts subject in the 2001/2002 session. - 5.
+Celtic Civilization is available as a First Arts subject only. - 6.
+Students entering through DN012 should note that Psychology may only be taken beyond First Arts as a Single Honours subject (Mode I: 35 places).